 Most of the times, above options are sufficient, but if you want to check out other options too then please check JVM Options Official Page.

 Memory Management in Java – Java Garbage Collection

-Java Garbage Collection is the process to identify and remove the unused objects from the memory and free space to be allocated to objects created in the future processing.
-One of the best feature of java programming language is the automatic garbage collection, unlike other programming languages such as C where memory allocation and deallocation is a manual process.
+Java Garbage Collection is the process to identify and remove the unused objects from the memory and free space to be allocated to objects created in future processing.
+One of the best features of Java programming language is the automatic garbage collection, unlike other programming languages such as C where memory allocation and deallocation is a manual process.

 Garbage Collector is the program running in the background that looks into all the objects in the memory and find out objects that are not referenced by any part of the program.
 All these unreferenced objects are deleted and space is reclaimed for allocation to other objects.

-One of the basic way of garbage collection involves three steps:
+One of the basic ways of garbage collection involves three steps:

 - Marking: This is the first step where garbage collector identifies which objects are in use and which ones are not in use.

 - Normal Deletion: Garbage Collector removes the unused objects and reclaim the free space to be allocated to other objects.